guilleferrioldev/software-engineer-skills/README.md

 - **Input/Output**: How the language handles input of data from the user or from a file, and output of data to the screen or a file.

+- **Reference counting**: Refers to the number of times a given entity (such as an object, a variable, or a piece of information) is referenced in a given context.
+In the context of programming, reference counting can be applied to variables, objects, or other elements within the code.

 #### Typing
 - **Typing**: Refers to the concept of assigning data types to variables, function parameters, expressions, among other elements in a programming language.